-• If a parent/carer wishes to educate their child at home the school will provide advice and support to aid them in their decision making to help parents make the right decision in the best interests of their child.
+- If a parent/carer wishes to educate their child at home the school will provide advice and support to aid them in their decision making to help parents make the right decision in the best interests of their child.
 This will include discussion with parents (and other professionals), awareness of additional needs of child with SEND and/or social worker, transition support, and informing the LA (requirement to notify LA on removal from roll).
 This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
-Where a child has an Education,

-Health and Care plan local authorities will need to review the plan, working closely with parents and carers.
+Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers. - In line with KCSIE paragraph 179, Campsbourne School recognises that elective home education may not be an overwhelmingly positive experience and can mean for some children that they are not in receipt of suitable education.
+Also, that a child is less visible to the services that are there to keep them safe.

-34. Private fostering and host families
+35. Private fostering and host families

-- Private fostering is defined as when someone who is not a parent or a 'close relative' (eg. great aunt, cousin, mum's friend or a neighbour) is looking after a child or young person under the age of 16 (under 18 if they are disabled) for 28 days or more in their own home.
-A relative is defined in the Children Act 1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or step-parent.
-The school is aware of its duty to report to LA of any such arrangements the school learns about. - If the school makes arrangements for pupils to have learning experiences where, for short periods, the children may be provided with care and accommodation by a host family to whom they are not related. for example, as part of a foreign exchange visit or sports tour.
+Private fostering is defined as when someone who is not a parent or a 'close relative' (e.g. great aunt, cousin, mum's friend or a neighbour) is looking after a child or young person under the age of 16 (under 18 if they are disabled) for 28 days or more in their own home.
+A relative is defined in the Children Act

+1989 as a grandparent, uncle or aunt (whether by full-blood, half-blood or by marriage or civil partnership), sibling or step-parent.
+The school is aware of its duty to report to LA of any such arrangements the school learns about.

+• If the school makes arrangements for pupils to have learning experiences where, for short periods, the children may be provided with care and accommodation by a host family to whom they are not related. for example, as part of a foreign exchange visit or sports tour.
 This is often described as 'homestay' arrangements.
-The school will follow the guidance set out in Annex D of KCSIE.
+The school will follow the guidance set out in KCSIE 2024 paragraphs 343-346 and in Annex D of.

-35. Safer Recruitment
+36. Safer Recruitment